This document is for a development version of Ceph.

 Write a copy of the public key to

-The default bootstrap behavior will work for the vast majority of
+The default bootstrap behavior will work for most users.
+But if you’d like

 Daemon containers deployed with cephadm, however, do not need